Telangana govt to build pilgrim accommodation complexes in Varanasi, Sabarimala | Science-Environment

 - India

-The Telangana Cabinet on Thursday decided to construct building complexes in Varanasi (Uttar Pradesh) and Sabarimala (Kerala) to provide accommodation for pilgrims from the state, and also to extend a grant of Rs 3 lakh for poor beneficiaries to build a house in their own lands.
+The Telangana Cabinet has decided to construct building complexes in Varanasi (Uttar Pradesh) and Sabarimala (Kerala) to provide accommodation for pilgrims from the state, and also to extend a grant of Rs 3 lakh for poor beneficiaries to build a house in their own lands.

-Briefing reporters after a meeting of the state cabinet, Finance Minister T Harish Rao said the government decided to sanction Rs 25 crore each to build the accommodation facilities at Varanasi and Sabarimala (the abode of Lord Ayyappa in Kerala).
+Briefing reporters after a meeting of the state cabinet on Thursday, Finance Minister T Harish Rao said the government decided to sanction Rs 25 crore each to build the accommodation facilities at Varanasi and Sabarimala (the abode of Lord Ayyappa in Kerala).

 The decision has been taken to address the difficulties faced by devotees from Telangana in finding lodging in Varanasi and Sabarimala.